agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 ### Recommendations

-This SPEC document makes the following recommendations, in order:
+This SPEC document makes the following recommendations:

 1. [Support the WebAssembly platform by adding a CI job](#1-support-the-webassembly-platform-by-adding-a-pyodide-ci-job) 1.1.
 [How to assess compatibility with WebAssembly](#11-how-to-assess-compatibility-with-webassembly)